Danieltdasilva/snakeGame/README.md

-I am trying to recreate a game I loved as a kid.
+I am trying to recreate a game I loved as a kid.<br>
 The goal of the game was to score the most points.
-As you scored more points the got became harder.
+As you scored more points the game became harder.<br>
-It honestly reminds a lot about my coding journey: As I get better at coding it becomes harder.
+It honestly reminds a lot about my coding journey: As I get better at coding it becomes harder.<br>
 Here's a picture of what it looks like:

 ![image](https://github.com/Danieltdasilva/snakeGame/assets/106720042/ddac665d-5adb-41af-9bff-f3b484ec009d)